2004 New York Jets season: Schedule

-Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: vs. Cincinnati Bengals

 The major story heading into this game was the professional debut of Bengal quarterback Carson Palmer.
 However, the Jets’ offense, led by running back Curtis Martin, spearheaded the Jets’ victory.
 After an early fumble led to a Bengals touchdown, the Jets took the lead late in the first quarter and never trailed.
 Martin ran for 196 yards and a touchdown, as well as a touchdown reception, and was an opening day record for Jets running backs.
 Quarterback Chad Pennington, making his first opening day start in his career, threw for 224 yards and two touchdowns and was an efficient 20-for-27 passing.

 Week 2: at San Diego Chargers

 The Jets got out to a 20-point lead before holding off a second-half comeback by San Diego.
 Two Curtis Martin touchdowns helped stake New York to a 17–0 lead, which grew to 27–7 after a field goal and a touchdown pass from Chad Pennington to Jerald Sowell.
 The Chargers finally responded late in the third quarter with a four-yard touchdown run from LaDainian Tomlinson, followed by a 33-yard touchdown pass from quarterback Drew Brees to Reche Caldwell.
 A one-yard touchdown pass from Pennington to Chris Baker in the fourth quarter put the game out of reach for San Diego.

 Martin’s 119 yards made him the Jets’ all-time rushing leader, passing Freeman McNeil's mark of 8,074 yards.